dharmax/am-i-allowed/README.md

 to implement such things myself three different times (and used each one in more than one application) in various languages.

-I learned that a good permission system can benefit and enrich a product quite a bit, so it was always one of the first thing i implemented in new applications.
+I learned that a good permission system can benefit and enrich a product quite a bit, feature wise, with little effort, so it was always one of the first thing i implemented in new applications.

-This is the 4th time i implemented such a library, and i managed to make it totally agnostic to anything but the JavaScript language.
+This is the 4th time i write such a library, and i managed to make it totally agnostic to anything but the JavaScript language.

 It is a rather well documented, small TypeScript code, so for now most of the documentation